Skip to Content

 Residential accommodation on or adjoining the Manawatū Campus is now available for 940 students.
 Dining facilities for all halls are in the newly refurbished and significantly improved Student Centre.

-Massey University's Albany campus in Auckland is the 'innovation' campus and is located on the North Shore of New Zealand's largest city.
+Massey University's Auckland campus is the 'innovation' campus and is located on the North Shore of New Zealand's largest city.
 The campus, which opened in 1993, is styled on a Mediterranean hill town. and has grown rapidly to meet the needs of the regional population and business community.

-Massey Albany offers degree and diploma courses in business, education, speech language therapy, humanities and social sciences, sciences, engineering and health-related programmes.
+Massey Auckland offers degree and diploma courses in business, education, speech language therapy, humanities and social sciences, sciences, engineering and health-related programmes.

 Student Accommodation Village, Stage One of the on-campus accommodation village, Te Ohanga, opened in February 2015 and is located in the heart of the campus.
 The accommodation is close to the dining hall, library, lecture theatres, cafés, and social hubs including the student lounge.
 The student social hub, Te Rito, includes an e-learning room, games room, music room and barbeque area.